Pretendians.com

 Field: Academic

-Institution: Lector of Cherokee language in the Department of Linguistics at Yale University
+Institution: Lector of the Cherokee language in the Department of Linguistics at Yale University

 Online: Yale University